jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 which does some small syntax transformation.
 The `≡⟨ {! taneb !} ⟩` is a missing step, called a hole.
 In this case we request taneb[^ring-solver], to figure out what goes here.
+In `3`, we're summoning the proves from `x` and `y` adders to be used in the composition proof later.
+We're making a bigger proof out of smaller ones.

-[^ring-solver]: Natan, a magical ring solver, or flesh and blood person, whichever interpretation suits you better.
+[^ring-solver]: Nathan, a magical ring solver, or flesh and blood person, whichever interpretation suits you better.

-If this proof is incorrect, you'll get a compile error.
-Note that this is similar to property tests, although it doesn't use randomness and shrinking, but rather the structure of the implementation
+If this proof is incorrect, you'll get a compile error.[^incorrectness] Note that this is similar to property tests, although it doesn't use randomness and shrinking, but rather the structure of the implementation